 I’ve done many random and spontaneous things in my life, although some would say they were bordering on the ridiculous.
-I’ve packed up my bags and flown, trekked, bussed, tuk-tuked, karaoked, swum and eaten my way across 43 countries, built houses in rural Cambodian villages, spent my life’s savings to make a difference, directed a 13 part tv series about MS, lived in Lerwick and the Akrotiri, worked in politics, retail travel, project management and philanthropy, hung out in slums, challenged others to dig deep and once climbed three of China’s holy mountains in one week.
-My passions are soaking in nature, writing, developing my ability to be a heart and hand philanthropist and encouraging others to life a life of and from, purpose.
+I’ve packed up my bags and flown, trekked, bussed, tuk-tuked, sung karaoke, swum and eaten my way across 43 countries, built houses in rural Cambodian villages, spent my life’s savings to make a difference, directed a 13 part tv series about MS, lived in Lerwick and the Akrotiri, worked in politics, retail travel, project management and philanthropy, hung out in slums, challenged others to dig deep and once climbed three of China’s holy mountains in one week.
+My passions are soaking in nature, writing, developing my ability to be a heart and hand philanthropist and encouraging others to live a life of and from, purpose.
 I believe our greatest opportunity right now is not to solve any of the world’s problems, but to inspire others that they can become change-makers.

 What led you to meditation?

-With a right brain permanently on overdrive, for most of my life, my relationship with meditation has mostly been stop/start/stop.
+With a right-brain permanently on overdrive, for most of my life, my relationship with meditation has mostly been stop/start/stop.
 That was until 2008 when I was given a long-term diagnosis by a specialist.
 Rather than taking his words as gospel, I packed my bags and relocated to the country for 12 months.
 One day I was rugged up and when hearing a knock, struggled to the door.
-That opening changed my life, not only helping me to manage my symptoms, but the anxiety of not being able to do what I wanted to do.
-Behind the door, was a neighbour who also was a Mindfulness Based Stress Reduction (MBSR) facilitator who just happened to be commencing a new course the following week.
+That opening changed my life, not only helping me to manage my symptoms but the anxiety of not being able to do what I wanted to do.
+Behind the door, was a neighbour who also was a Mindfulness-Based Stress Reduction (MBSR) facilitator who just happened to be commencing a new course the following week.

-The eight week program helped ground me during a difficult time and the tools that I learned have proved invaluable ever since.
-I’d like to go back and tell that specialist instead of telling patients “life will never be the same” to direct them to other forms of wellness practices, like meditation, that can support people not only through difficult periods, but in every day life.
+The eight-week program helped ground me during a difficult time and the tools that I learned have proved invaluable ever since.
+I’d like to go back and tell that specialist instead of telling patients “life will never be the same” to direct them to other forms of wellness practices, like meditation, that can support people not only through difficult periods but in everyday life.
 I’d also like to tell him something else, but I don’t think I can write that here 🙂

 What value has practising meditation brought to your life?